 Before a volunteer can participate in clinical research, he or she has to qualify.
 All clinical trials have their own inclusion/exclusion criteria that dictate who can join.
 Factors may include age, gender, stage of a disease, previous treatment history, and whether a person has other medical conditions.
 These criteria are used to keep participants healthy and safe while ensuring that researchers get the information they need from the clinical trial.

-How does clinical research studies make a difference?
+How so clinical research studies make a difference?

 Clinical research is the only way that doctors can test the safety and effectiveness of drugs and therapies for the people who need them most.
 Through the help of healthy and patient volunteers, researchers are constantly working towards finding better ways to diagnose, prevent, and treat human disease and suffering.